 What if I need to cancel?
 Can I give my ticket away?
 Tickets are non-transferable.
 We carefully screen each application entry and offer invitations based on the applicant's answers.
 If you find that you are unable to attend the event, we would very much appreciate it if you e-mail us at firstname.lastname@example.org so we could give your seat to the next waitlisted applicant.
 I asked for an invitation, but I haven’t heard anything.
 How will I know if I’ve been accepted?
-The Gamechangers team is sending out invitations on a rolling basis from January 17-24, 2013.
+The Gamechangers team is sending out invitations on a rolling basis from June 25-30, 2013.
 We expect to receive more applications than seats available.
-Should the seats be filled before the last day of registration (Jan.
-24), we shall send out a notification to all applicants whom we cannot anymore accommodate.
 How much does The Gamechangers ticket cost?
 This event is free.
 What is the dress code?
 Casual attire is recommended.

 Anna Oposa is making waves locally and internationally, as an advocate for the environment.
 She is the co-founder (and chief mermaid) of Save Philippines Seas, an independent movement that aims to protect, conserve and preserve the marine biodiversity of the Philippines by harnessing the power of social media and advocating for the strict enforcement of environmental laws.

 She’s currently working on two major projects, the Thresher Shark Shelter in Malapascua, Cebu and the Ecotown Development Framework of San Vicente, Palawan with the Climate Change Commission.
 Save Philippine Seas is also getting ready to launch a nationwide monitoring and evaluation project for marine turtles called Pawikan Watchers.